Hradkafeira/straycat/README.rst

                           return_types="list_of_sentences")
         #output ['jadi hari merdeka', 'ak suka mkn apel rasa enak']

-Customize text preprocessing pipeline in dataframe with single line of code
+Customize text preprocessing pipeline in dataframe with only one method
 ***************************************************************************
 ::